SmartEVSE/SmartEVSE-3/README.md

     - if your NTP time is not synchronized yet (e.g. after a reboot), results will be unpredictable.
 WAIT until time is settled.
     - if your StopTime is AFTER your StartTime+24Hours, untested territories are entered.
 Please enter values that make sense.

+# Improved starting/stopping through the LCD screen
+* When pressing o button longer then 2 seconds you will enter the Menu screen
+* When pressing < button longer then 2 seconds the access will be denied, i.e. the mode will be set to "Off" and charging will stop
+* When pressing > button longer then 2 seconds the access will be granted, i.e. the previously set mode will be activated and charging will start

 # Building the firmware

 * Install platformio-core https://docs.platformio.org/en/latest/core/installation/methods/index.html